 The University-Wide Tutorial Program (UWTP), offers free individual and small-group tutoring in most 100- and 200-level undergraduate courses.
 Students may request tutors in one or more courses by completing the appropriate forms, which are available in the Learning Center in Rosenkrans East.
 In addition to individual and small group tutoring, drop-in tutoring labs are available in a variety of high demand subject areas.
 These labs require no scheduled appointments.
 Supplemental Instruction is also offered for selected high risk courses.
 For further information, call 570-422-3515 or visit the UWTP website at esu.edu/tutoring.

 Health Services strongly recommends that students submit the Report of Medical History form, which includes immunization history prior to entrance to the university.
-The form can be downloaded from the Health Services website or New Student Portal.
-There are many areas of study that will require this information including education, the health sciences (such as nursing, psychology, speech and hearing, athletic training, and exercise science), and many internships and academic placements.
+The form can be downloaded from the Health Services website or Incoming Student Portal.
+There are many areas of study that will require this information including education, health sciences (such as nursing, psychology, speech and hearing, athletic training, and exercise science), and many internships and academic placements.
 Health Services recommends that students gather this information and submit it to avoid postponements in class schedules.

 The Flagler-Metzgar Health Center maintains a formulary where many routine prescription medications are available when ordered by a health center physician.
 Students are encouraged to have some funds available on their E-card to cover elective services and prescription medications which are kept at nominal fees.
-Special prescriptions are also written when needed; however, costs must be borne by the student at local pharmacies.
+Special prescriptions are also written when needed; however, costs for these must be borne by the student at local pharmacies.
 A self-care area with over-the-counter medications and supplies is also available at no additional fee.

 Pennsylvania law requires all students residing in university owned housing to have received the meningitis vaccination or be informed of the risks and benefits of the vaccine.
 This is to be completed when submitting the housing application.